Free Hi-Res Watercolor Photoshop Brushes

 If our freebies have benefited you personally or have helped you earn a profit please consider donating via paypal.

-I am happy to announce BittBox’s first set of Photoshop Brushes (Free).
+Here are a nice set of PhotoShop Brushes from BittBox.
 I’m constantly going back and forth between Illustrator and Photoshop in my projects, and I’m starting to pretty much make everything from scratch.
 I often have trouble finding brushes that are big enough for what I’m doing, so I just made my own.
 The smallest Brush in this set is 1989px!
 I was limited by CS2 to 2500 pixels, so that is as big as they get.
 The set contains 18 brushes.
 Download below:

 I write mostly about Illustrator in this blog, but the truth is, Illustrator is only the beggining.
 I usually start off in vector and almost every time end up in Photoshop when it’s all said and done.
 Combining the vector shapes I create with the power of some good old Photoshopping is usually how I arrive at a finished piece of work.
 I like to take brushes like these and add backgrounds and overlays to my shapes and Photoshop is the way to go when it comes to texture anyway.
 I guess in a nutshell, I use Illustrator as a parts factory and Photoshop for the glue/bolts/and paint. (if a piece of art can be in any way compared to making a car) Anyway, I’ll stop rambling now.
 Enjoy the brushes.